-Lithium-Ion Battery Fire Extinguishers
+Lithium Battery (Lith-Ex) Fire Extinguishers

 The following fire extinguishers are specifically designed for use on lithium-ion battery fires which are technically a Class A fire risk but with some important differences (explained below).